Getting started

 Example

-In the image above there are three different recipes that display content to visitors from Toronto (ie. location-based rule).
+In the image below there are three different recipes that display content to visitors from Toronto (ie. location-based rule).

 However, the second two recipes have multiple rules applied.
 They’re combining location + weather to trigger the content variations to display.